Skip to main content

 Although a federal court of appeals blocked the judge’s decision from taking effect, the Mayor of New York announced a plan to reform controversial police practices to ensure that police do not conduct Terry stops in a discriminatory manner.

 While civil rights activists have successfully challenged police department policies, stop and frisk remains lawful and widely used throughout the United States.
-However, officers must remain within constitutional boundaries and comply with local police guidelines.
-In cases where the court suspects discrimination, the judge will carefully scrutinize the officer's actions.
+But, officers must remain within constitutional boundaries and comply with local police guidelines.
+In cases where the court suspects discrimination, the judge will carefully scrutinize the officer’s actions.

 What if the Police Officer Has an Arrest Warrant?